iyenbadri/COMP9900-StockZen/README.md

    The build will recompile and deploy automatically on saving changes, but a manual refresh of the Swagger page may be necessary to fetch the latest changes.

 _Note: remember to switch `FLASK_ENV` to "production" when deploying final build_

+➡️ _Shortcut_:
+_Once you have set everything up, VSCode has been configured so you can just do: `ctrl+p` and enter`task Dev` to start all development servers at once_

 ---